Browse these Frequently Asked Questions. If you have any questions at all that aren’t answered here, please don’t hesitate to contact Rich.

 Q. What are your coaching fees?

-A. My individual coaching fee ranges from $500 to $1,000 per month.
-It all depends on how much time we work together each month.
+A. My individual coaching & consulting fee ranges from $4,000 to $8,000 per month.
+It all depends on the scope of work and how much time we work together during the month.

 Most of my coaching is done by phone.
-I work with no more than five individual clients each month to ensure that each client gets the most value from our coaching.
+I work with no more than three individual clients each month to ensure that each client gets the most value from our coaching.

-We begin with an initial two hour intake session.
-During this first session we will design our alliance together, clarify your goals and desires, and create a coaching strategy plus an action plan.
+We begin with an initial one hour intake session.
+During this first session we will design our alliance together, clarify your intentions and goals, and create a coaching strategy plus an action plan.

-After our initial session we will have weekly or bi-weekly 30-40 minute coaching calls to implement your action plan, assess what’s working, what is most important, and clarify what is next for the coming week.
+After our initial session we will have weekly 50-minute calls to implement your action plan, assess what’s working, what is most important, and clarify what is next for the coming week.

 We will work together to design your business and your life in the most effective, enjoyable and profitable way.